root-project/root/docbook/primer/ROOT_as_calculator.md

 instances.

-Here, we used a macro, some sort of lightweight program, that the interpreter distributed with ROOT, CINT, is able to execute.
+Here, we used a macro, some sort of lightweight program, that the interpreter distributed with ROOT, Cint, is able to execute.
 This is a rather extraordinary situation, since C++ is not natively an interpreted language!
 There is much more to say: chapter is indeed dedicated to macros.